OpenMOSS/MOSS-Transcribe-Diarize/README.md

 ## Evaluation

-We evaluate MOSS-Transcribe-Diarize using three objective metrics: Character Error Rate (CER), concatenated minimum-permutation Character Error Rate (cpCER), and Delta-cp.
+We evaluate MOSS-Transcribe-Diarize using three objective metrics: Character Error Rate (CER), concatenated minimum-permutation Character Error Rate (cpCER), and Δcp.
 Lower is better for all metrics.
 Best results are bolded, second-best results are underlined.
 A dash (`-`) indicates that the result is unavailable.

 <div style="overflow-x: auto;">
 <table style="white-space: nowrap;">